verasiwei/Copy-Number-Variation/README.md

 * snpinfo which includes the name, chromosome, physical position, population frequency of B allele.

-1. Run commandArgs.R before running any R scripts
+## Prepare Input Data Files

-2. subset_chr.sh is used to select the specific chromosome and select the specific region for all samples and to get a file used in        calculating PFB
+1. subset_chr.sh is used to select the specific chromosome and select the specific region for all samples and to get a file used in calculating PFB
+2. subset_sample.R or subset_sample.sh is used to subset samples and to get separte sample files
-3. cal_PFB is used to calculate the population B allele Frequency and to get the snpinfo file， you need to run subset_chr.sh and to get a region specified for all samples file before running this script
+3. cal_PFB is used to calculate the population B allele Frequency and to get the snpinfo file， you need to run subset_chr.sh to get a region specified for all samples file and run subset_sample.R or subset_sample.sh to get the separate sample files before running this script

+##Identify CNV

-4. subset_sample.R or subset_sample.sh is used to subset samples
+1. commandArgs.R is used for users to input the directories
-5. genoCN.R is used to apply the genoCN package.
+2. genoCN.R is used to apply the genoCN package.